-A three-man advance detachment was sent to Fort Knox, Kentucky.
-This was followed by another detachment of 23 soldiers that left the armory at 7:00 A.M. on November 27th in nine trucks.
-It is known that the roads were ice-covered so the trip was slow which resulted in one truck hitting a civilian’s car.
+During this time, four men were sent to Camp Williams, Wisconsin, to pick up additional equipment, while a three-man detail was sent to Fort Knox, Kentucky.
+A detachment of soldiers in nine trucks – which included Willard – left the armory at 7:00 A.M. for Ft.
+Knox.
+It is known that the roads were ice-covered so the trip was slow which resulted in one truck hitting a civilian’s car causing $100.00 in damages.
 No other information is available about the incident.
-The roads improved the further south the convoy traveled.
 The soldiers spent the night at an armory in Danville, Illinois, before heading south to Ft.
-Knox arriving there sometime during the next afternoon.
+Knox sometime the next afternoon.
+Their first night at the fort they slept in barracks, the next night they found themselves in tents with stoves for heat.

 A Company moved into its barracks in December 1941.
 The men assigned to the HQ Company still lived with the A Company since their barracks were unfinished.
 25 men lived on each floor of the barracks.
 The bunks were set up along the walls and alternated so that the head of one bunk was next to the foot of another bunk allowing for more bunks to be placed in the least amount of space allowing for 50 men to sleep on each floor.
 The first sergeant, staff sergeant, and master sergeant had their own rooms.
 There was also a supply room, an orderly room – where the cooks could sleep during the day – and a clubroom.

 In letters he sent home, he stated that he had become very good at driving tanks.
 He pointed out that when they first got to the base, they were repeatedly told not to abuse the tanks.
+The biggest task at Ft.
+Knox facing the members of the 192nd, was that each company had to get used to each other.
+During this process of adjustment, the members of the different companies often were involved in fistfights.
+As time passed, the fights ended as the members of the battalion became friends.
 Once the company had its full complement of tanks, they were told to do what they wanted.
+Each company was made up of three platoons of thirty men and each company had the same number of tanks assigned to it.
+The one exception was Headquarters Company which had three assigned tanks.
 He also was familiar with guns and had the job of showing those men who did not know how to hold a pistol how to stand to fire it.

 During their free time during the week, the men could go to one of the three movie theaters on the outpost.
 They also sat around and talked.
 As the weather got warmer, the men tried to play baseball as often as possible in the evenings.
 At 9:00 P.M., when lights went out, most went to sleep.
 On weekends, men with passes frequently went to Louisville which was 35 miles north of the fort, while others went to Elizabethtown sixteen miles south of the fort.
 Those men still on the base used the dayroom to read since it was open until 11:00 P.M.